im-nsk/BWN-real-time-stock-data-streaming-with-kafka/README.md

 - Builds API URL for each stock symbol
 - Fetches intraday stock data using Alpha Vantage API
-- Sends JSON response to Kafka topic: `stock-prices`
+- Sends JSON response to Kafka topic: `stock-data-stream`
 - Limits to 2 batches per symbol (for testing/demo)
 - Sends one record every 30 seconds